Fun And Dangerous : Common Skier and Snowboarder Injuries

 Additionally, we have the positively epic rise in snowboarding over the past thirty years, which has led to more people on the mountain and a slew of additional injuries.

 Snowboarders slide down the hill sideways, as you know, and this different technique at approaching the mountain results in some different types injuries, as well.

 Factor in the propensity for snowboarders (and some of our bolder skiers) to launch themselves off of jumps and slide down metal rails in "the park", and you've got yourself a recipe for even more injuries.

 What Are The Risk Factors in Skier and Snowboarder Injuries?

 So let’s get into it.
 Today I'm going to tackle some of the risk factors that all you mountain-goers face when you hit the hill.
 (No pun intended).
 I've given this talk many times in the Vail area and all over the world.

 We see 2 to 3 injuries per 1,000 skier days

 More than 20,000 people are skiing on any given day at Vail Mountain

 Ok, so this doesn't sound like a lot at first glance...

 But do the math, and you've got up to 60 people injured per day.
-Add that up over a course of a season, and you can certainly see that we have a bunch of people effected by injuries sustained on the mountain.
+Add that up over a course of a season, and you can certainly see that we have a whole bunch of skiers and snowboarders getting injured on the mountain.